Memphis man indicted on sexual battery charges months after indecent exposure charge gets dropped

 MEMPHIS, Tenn. — A man who had a previous charge of indecent exposure dropped now faces two new charges of sexual battery.

-According to Shelby County court records, a grand jury indicted Andrew Crosby, 49, on June 4 for two felony counts of sexual battery.
+According to Shelby County court records, a grand jury indicted Andrew Crosby, 49, on June 4 for two felony counts of sexual battery for incidents involving two different women that both took place on May 14.
+They happened at a Collierville medical spa.

+“Sexual battery is basically an unlawful touching or contact of the person’s intimate parts,” said former assistant district attorney Josh Corman.
+“Basically the difference between sexual battery and rape is that there’s no penetration.”

 In a mugshot posted by Shelby County officials Tuesday night, Crosby appears to have a bruise under his right eye.